Interim Dean and Henry Vaughan and Selby Watkins McRae Professor of Law

-He has been published in leading peer-reviewed journals (e.g., Law & Philosophy, Journal of Law and Religion, and Contemporary Pragmatism) and in top law journals (most recently in the Journal of Corporation Law, Virginia Law & Business Review, Washington University Journal of Law & Policy, Temple Law Review, Utah Law Review, and University of Miami Law Review).
-Professor Anderson recently published a book with Cambridge University Press, Insider Trading: Law Ethics and Reform, and he is a frequent contributor to the Columbia Law School Blue Sky Blog, and an editor of the Business Law Professor Blog.
+He has been published in leading peer-reviewed journals (e.g., Law & Philosophy, Journal of Law and Religion, and Contemporary Pragmatism) and in top law journals (most recently in the Georgetown Law Journal Online, Journal of Corporation Law, Virginia Law & Business Review, Washington University Journal of Law & Policy, Temple Law Review, Utah Law Review, and University of Miami Law Review).
+Professor Anderson recently published a book with Cambridge University Press, Insider Trading: Law Ethics and Reform.
+He is a frequent contributor to the Columbia Law School Blue Sky Blog, and an editor of the Business Law Professor Blog.

 - J.D., University of Virginia School of Law

 - Ph.D., Philosophy, University of Virginia

 - B.A., Philosophy, University of California at Berkeley

 - Business Associations

 - White Collar Criminal Law